UNESCO World Heritage Sites in Uganda

 Rwenzori Mountains National Park in Kasese

-Other birds include Stuhlmann’s double-collared olive-back, scarlet-tufted malachite sunbird, handsome francolins, barred long-tailed cuckoos, mountain chat, cinnamon-chested bee-eaters, golden-winged sunbird, Rwenzori batis, white-starred robin, bamboo warblers, bearded vultures, to mention but a few.
+Other birds include Stuhlmann’s double-collared olive-back, scarlet-tufted malachite sunbird, handsome francolins, barred long-tailed cuckoos, mountain chat, cinnamon-chested bee-eaters, golden-winged sunbird, Rwenzori batis, white-starred robin, bamboo warblers, and bearded vultures, to mention but a few.
 The top things to enjoy in the Rwenzori National Park include mountaineering, bird watching, game viewing, and nature walks.

 List of tentative sites to be inscribed as UNESCO World Heritage Sites in Uganda